kxiao1/kubernetes/notes.md

 > Kubernetes' operator pattern concept lets you extend the cluster's behaviour without modifying the code of Kubernetes itself by linking controllers to one or more custom resources.
 Operators are clients of the Kubernetes API that act as controllers for a Custom Resource.

+Here's an [online tutorial](https://dev.to/thenjdevopsguy/creating-a-custom-resource-definition-in-kubernetes-2k7o) with a toy example of a custom resource.

-You first create [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/), and then label templates with ``kind: CustomResourceName``.
+If I understand it correctly, you first create [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/), and then label templates with ``kind: CustomResourceName``.
 This is referenced in the [Concepts](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) page, but [down the same page](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#accessing-a-custom-resource) it is also curiously mentioned that

 > Kubernetes client libraries can be used to access custom resources.
 Not all client libraries support custom resources.
 The Go and Python client libraries do.

-Anyway, I found an [online tutorial](https://dev.to/thenjdevopsguy/creating-a-custom-resource-definition-in-kubernetes-2k7o) with a toy example of a custom resource.
+Custom controllers seem to be optional, unless you want to do something additional to the resource when particular Kubernetes API's are invoked.
+To do that you'll need to write code with a client library, e.g. [Go](https://medium.com/@disha.20.10/building-and-extending-kubernetes-a-writing-first-custom-controller-with-go-bc57a50d61f7), hence the cryptic comment above.
+From the [official docs](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/#deploying-operators):

+> The most common way to deploy an operator is to add the Custom Resource Definition and its associated Controller to your cluster.
+The Controller will normally run outside of the control plane, much as you would run any containerized application.
+For example, you can run the controller in your cluster as a Deployment.

 See also Kubernetes' built-in controllers e.g. Deployment, StatefulSet: [Workload Management](https://kubernetes.io/docs/concepts/workloads/controllers/).